 Low-dimensional structures are very common in high-dimensional data, such as low-rank matrices and low-rank tensors.
-A recent motivation for studying of low-rank matrices is due to the matrix completion problem \cite{candes2009exact,candes2010matrix,candes2010power,koltchinskii2011nuclear,cao2015poisson}.
+A recent motivation for studying low-rank matrices is due to the matrix completion problem \cite{candes2009exact,candes2010matrix,candes2010power,koltchinskii2011nuclear,cao2015poisson}.
 One of the popular approaches is convex relaxations with a matrix nuclear norm to estimate a low-rank matrix.
 There has been much effort in modeling with low-rank tensors by extending the results on low-rank matrices, including \cite{gandy2011tensor,goldfarb2014robust,bahadori2014fast,bengua2017efficient,cai2019nonconvex}.
-However, unlike matrices, the rank of a tensor is not uniquely defined, and it can have multiple ranks such as the CP rank, Tucker rank, tubal rank, and multi-rank.
+However, unlike matrices, the rank of a tensor is not uniquely defined, and it can have multiple ranks such as the CP rank \cite{carroll1970analysis, harshman1970foundations}, Tucker rank \cite{tucker1966some}, tubal rank, and multi-rank.
 The tubal and multi-rank for the low-rank kernel tensor were proposed by Kilmer $\&$ Martin \cite{kilmer2011factorization} with the algebra for a tensor and the corresponding Fourier-transformed tensor nuclear norm (TNN).

-In this work, we will consider a low-rank structure for the tensor kernel capturing the interaction, which can be viewed as a low-rank approximation to capture the dominant mode of the influence functions.
-We will also consider the tubal and multi-rank for the low-rank kernel tensor.
+We are interested in a low-rank structure in this work for the tensor kernel capturing the interaction, which can be viewed as a low-rank approximation to capture the dominant mode of the influence functions.
+In particular, we consider the tubal and multi-rank for the low-rank kernel tensor.